As we head into the NHL trade deadline on Feb. 25, remember that the fortunes of teams can change in a blink during the regular season.

 Contract: $7.425 million AAV, UFA this summer, no-movement clause

 He told the Jackets months ago that he would waive his no-movement clause for the right deal.
 But the problem with a Bobrovsky deadline deal is one of potential suitors: Which teams have enough of a need in goal to ante up what it would take to land Bob, when they could sign him in the summer?
 If the answer is "a contender looking to solidify the crease" ... well, he hasn't exactly been a playoff standout.
 The rumors are hot and heavy that a Panarin-and-Bobrovsky double-flip to the Florida Panthers is a strong possibility.

 Stats: 17-16-5 | .913 SV% | 2.80 GAA

 Contract: $5,291,666 AAV, UFA this summer, no trade protection

 That's All-Star Jimmy Howard to you, buster.
-He's had an incredible season on a bad team, and there's no question that some contenders would love to add him as goaltending insurance for the right price.
-But the bottom line for us is that Howard probably returns as Red Wings goalie next season, even if he is moved at the deadline.
-They love him ... and they don't really have much in the way of other quality options in the organization.
+He has had an incredible season on a bad team, and there's no question that some contenders would love to add him as goaltending insurance for the right price.
+But the bottom line is that Howard probably returns as Red Wings goalie next season, even if he is moved at the deadline.
+They love him ... and they don't have much in the way of other quality options in the organization.

 Stats: 15-15-8 | .909 SV% | 2.83 GAA